rm511130/Concourse-Workshop/README.md

    - No need to backup concourse: we store and redeploy the pipelines.
    - Infrastructure agnostic: can be deploy on vSphere, VMC, AWS, GCP, Azure, locally using Docker, etc...
    - Open Source: no license required.

+## The Concourse Architecture

 - The architecture of Concourse CI is aircraft-inspired:
    - The Air Traffic Control (ATC) provides a REST API and web GUI, processes all logic, and manages all workflows.
    - The ATC works closely with Transport Security Agency (TSA), which exposes an interface to workers, allowing them to register with ATC.
    - Workers consist of several components, the main one being Garden.
-   - The Baggageclaim service provides Garden containers with a remote layered file system.
+   - The Baggage-Claim service provides Garden containers with a remote layered file system.
    - Workers are serviced by Groundcrew, which registers them with ATC at certain intervals, advertises supported resource types, and cleans up ephemeral containers on shutdown.

 ![](./images/concourse-diagram.png)